MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 * You built an app for a small set of users, such as, your work group.

 > [!NOTE]
-> Sideloading app multiple times shows more than one instance for messaging extensions.
+> Sideloading your app multiple times displays more than one instance for messaging extensions.

 > [!IMPORTANT]
 > Currently, sideloading apps are available in Government Community Cloud (GCC), but are not available for GCC-High and Department of Defense (DOD).